ynput/ayon-documentation/website/docs/addon_photoshop_artist.md

 ## Setup

-To install the extension, download, install [Anastasyi's Extension Manager](https://install.anastasiy.com/).
-Open Anastasyi's Extension Manager and select Photoshop in menu.
-Then go to `{path to pype}hosts/photoshop/api/extension.zxp`.
-Drag extension.zxp and drop it to Anastasyi's Extension Manager.
-The extension will install itself.
+o install the extension, download, install [Anastasyi's Extension Manager](https://install.anastasiy.com/).
+Open Anastasyi's Extension Manager and select AfterEffects in menu.
+Then go to `{path to PS addon}hosts/photoshop/api/extension.zxp`.
+(Current location will be most likely in artist `AppData`, on Windows it would be something like `c:\Users\YOUR_USER\AppData\Local\Ynput\AYON\addons\openpype_X.X.X\openpype\hosts\photoshop\api`.
+This location is temporary until full separation of addons is implemented.
+Artist must start Tray at least once for Ayon server to populate this location.)

 ## Usage

 When you launch Photoshop you will be met with the Workfiles app.
-If dont have any previous workfiles, you can just close this window.
+If you don't have any previous workfiles, you can just close this window.

 In Photoshop you can find the tools in the `AYON` extension: